interplaynetary/p2p-template/README.md

 - ∴ ↑Surplus-Associations from Real Contributors
 - ∴ ↑Access to Real Social-Material Coordination via Surplus-Associations from Real Contributors
 - ∴ ↑Real Social-Material Basis for Self-Actualization

-# forums but where users can put any amount of upvotes they want on any given post
-- mutuality: determines the points i see a post has accumulated in terms of %'s of my total social-points
-- shareOfGeneralContribution (including self recognition) = % of my total-points (the social is a multiple of individual-points)

 <details>
   <summary><b><i>Click for Example</i></b></summary>